Facility Usage Policy

 210 East Blue Springs Avenue

-This 2.5 acre park has two pavilions with numerous picnic tables, a basketball court and a children’s playground.
-This park is the site for the future skate park, Colin’s Dream Park.
+This 2.5 acre park has two pavilions with numerous picnic tables, a basketball court, a children’s playground and a skate park, Colin’s Dream at Coleman Park.
 No public restrooms, grills or electric is available.

 120 East Graves Avenue